m0sa/m0sa.github.io/content/posts/2018-11-runtime-moonspeak.md

 The real fun started when we had to localize Stack Overflow, where we care a bit more about perf, and we tried to avoid the long build times.

-We figured out we can hook into Razor, and affect what code it generates.
+We figured out we can hook into Razor and affect what code it generates.
 This allowed us to attach attributes to the generated C# views.
 We only needed tooling to inspect attributes from all the classes from the precompiled `.dll`.
 What it also allowed us to do, was to generate the localization code (a switch statement that only required the current locale at runtime, everything else was codegen-ed) directly in the C# produced by Razor.